-This report summarizes ongoing and recent policy developments that support utility investments in energy efficiency, including program cost recovery, fixed cost recovery, and performance incentives for electric utilities on a state-by-state basis.
+This report summarizes ongoing and recent policy developments that support utility investments in electric efficiency programs, including program cost recovery, fixed cost recovery, and performance incentives for electric utilities on a state-by-state basis.

 Supportive regulatory frameworks are the key to expanding the electric power industry's already large commitment to energy efficiency even further.
-Through them, the power industry can fully and seam-lessly integrate electric efficiency programs into their long-term financial and system planning concerns.
-And through these regulatory frameworks, the nation's homes and businesses will be able to continue to benefit from energy efficiency far into the future.
+Through them, the power industry can fully and seamlessly integrate electric efficiency programs into their long-term financial and system planning.
+And through these regulatory frameworks, the nation's homes and businesses will be able to continue to benefit from electric efficiency far into the future.